Is Email Marketing Still Effective?

 Pictures and videos engage readers much more than simple blocks of text.
 Not only does it attract readers to your message, it helps them to spend more time on it.
 And the longer a reader spends with your message, the more likely they are to click on the CTA at the end.

 Engage With New Information

 Your emails should have a certain subject that they address.
 And that subject needs to be of interest to your readers.
-This could be something such as notification of a new service or location of your business, but it could also be an explanation of an aspect of the industry they might not have previously known.
+This could be something such as a notification of a new service or the location of your business.
+Still, it could also be an explanation of an aspect of the industry they might not have previously known.

 Personalize the Messages